audrywolters/credit-card-validator/README.md

-Code that checks if a credit card number is valid or not
+Javascript that checks if a credit card number is valid or not